Get-Nerdio/NMM-SE/Scripted Actions/Get FSLogix Disk Usage/Readme FSLogix Monitoring.md

 - Azure Communication Services resource (use the one setup by Nerdio)
 - Azure Automation Account (for running as a runbook)

-### Required PowerShell Modules
+### Required PowerShell Modules (for `Runbook-CheckFSLogixTable.ps1` only)
-The following PowerShell modules must be imported into your Azure Automation Account:
+If using the `Runbook-CheckFSLogixTable.ps1` script, the following PowerShell modules must be imported into your Azure Automation Account:

 1. `Az.Storage` - For interacting with Azure Storage Tables
 2. `Az.Communication` - For sending emails via Azure Communication Services

+**Note:** The `Runbook-CheckFSLogixTable-NoModuleDependency.ps1` script does **not** require these modules as it uses direct REST API calls.

 ### Configuration Requirements